How to Use Natural Colors and Flavors in Gummy Supplements

 2. Conduct Stability Testing

-Natural colors can sometimes fade or migrate over time.
-It is essential to conduct shelf-life stability testing under various light and temperature conditions to ensure your gummies maintain their visual appeal.
+Natural colors can fade or migrate.
+So run shelf-life stability tests under different light and temperature conditions to keep your gummies looking good.

 3. Balance for Taste and Texture